Funded by Auckland Zoo Conservation Fund (2019-present)

 Where to from here?

-1080 has been shown to benefit kea populations in some areas (particularly remote locations) by suppressing introduced mammals which kill nestlings however, if adult survival through 1080 operations is 56.8 % or lower, the cost is likely to exceed the benefits of increased nest productivity in subsequent years.
+1080 has been shown to benefit kea populations in some areas (particularly remote locations) by suppressing introduced mammals that kill nestlings however if adult survival through 1080 operations is 56.8 % or lower, the cost is likely to exceed the benefits of increased nest productivity in subsequent years.

 So why do some populations, such as the Matukituki Valley kea, seem more at risk to picking up 1080 than others?